Figura-Solstice/CustomItemAPI/README.md

 ## Example

+(Note: the Dusk's Epitaph textures are not mine; they're Arathain's. i just don't have a better example yet)

 Clone or download this repo into your avatar folder to try CIA out!
 The item the player head becomes depends on the name of the item!

 ![Screenshot of the inventory, showing an item named Dusk's Epitaph](images/inv.png)